heloisethero/memo-xsv/README.md

 xsv sample 10 truc.csv | xsv table

+## To select only certain columns from a table

 xsv select column1,column2 truc.csv > short_truc.csv

 ## To count the number of values in a column